 Depending on the configuration and size of your site it might be less or more difficult to configure the filter, however, the results are worth the time invested on preparing one of the most important filters you could add to your analytics.

 What else can I do to improve my Google Analytics data

 Adding the hostname filter will have a great impact on your Analytics data.
 Here are other guides that can help you even more:

 - Filtering internal traffic; the static way or dynamically,

 Do you have any questions or feedback?

-I've tried to cover every important detail in this guide, however, if there is any part of the guide where you got stuck, let me know in the comments section below.
+I've tried to cover all the important information in this guide, however, if there is any part of the guide where you had difficulties, please let me know in the comments section below.

 If this article helped you, consider sharing it or leaving a comment below on your experience, it may help other people!